 Read more: Most Consecutive Toss Losses in International Cricket History

-Captains Involved in India’s Toss-Loss Record (in All Formats)
+Captains Involved in India’s Toss-Loss Record (All Formats)

 | Captain | Tosses Lost in Streak | Formats | Time Period |